is Belle and Bling $5 jewelry a scam

 I have no idea.
 There is no mention of sales targets anywhere I could see on the site.

-But it seems to be based on sales value.
+It seems to be based on sales value.

 The policies page has a lot of easy-to-understand rules, but no information on the cost of a starter kit.